CenturyLinkCloud/PublicKB/Support/how-to-create-a-new-ban-for-subaccount.md

 ### FAQ

-**Is it possible to give my first Sub-Account a new BAN, but keep my second Sub Account under the Master BAN?**
+**Is it possible to give my first Sub-Account a new BAN, but keep my second Sub Account under the Master Accounts BAN?**

 Yes, our program will default to having all sub-accounts under the master's BAN, unless requested otherwise.
-If you request for a specific sub-account to be associated to a new BAN, that sub-account (and any sub-accounts that sub-accounts has) is the only account that will be associated to the new BAN.
+If you request for a specific sub-account to be associated to a new BAN, that sub-account (and any sub-account built under that sub account) will be the only account that is associated to the new BAN.

 **If I have Sub-Accounts under the Sub-Account that I am requesting a new BAN for, will they also get new BANs?**

 No, the Main Sub-Account will be the only account that receives a new BAN.
-However, if you would like those sub-accounts to have their own BAN as well, please add that request that in the ticket as well.
+However, if you would like those sub-accounts to have their own BAN as well, please add that request to the ticket.

 **Is there a limit to how many BANs I can add to my hierarchy?**

-You can have as many BANS as you have Account Alias's.
+You can have as many BANs as you have Account Aliases.

 **Can I have multiple BANS on one Sub-Account?**